pragmatta/oino-ts/README.md

  ### Security review
  Handling of SQL-injection attacks needs a thorough review, what are the relevant attack vectors are for OINO and what protections are still needed.

- ### Javascript support
- Currently OINO is developped as a Typescript project in Bun but the expectation is make it Javasript / Node compatible.

  ## Roadmap
  Things that need to happen in some order before beta-status are at least following: